sarahciston/codingcare/posts/0critintro.md

 ### TRANS: CONCLUSION/WHAT'S NEXT
 {: .no_toc }

+What [these/this XXX] calls for is

 What it calls for in the future...

+- "A Critical Field Guide for Working with Generative AI Models and Systems" as a follow up to "A Critical Field Guide for Working with Machine Learning Datasets"
+- [unsupervised pleasures][conscientious data for queer/diverse/intersectional futures]
+- [future feminist machine musueum]

 Because generative AI models have become so large, and training processes so slow and expensive, they frequently rely on foundation models — previous models, often designed for other tasks, used as the building block or sourdough starter for new models.
 Foundation models